Top tips for teaching practitioners

-Include e-books into your virtual learning environment (VLE)
+Include e-books in your virtual learning environment (VLE)

 It is important for learners to be prepared for further study or the workplace during their time in FE.
 One way that teaching practitioners can help learners to become more independent is through flipped learning, and our e-books are a fantastic resource to support this.
-Rather than spending half of a lesson teaching a subject, you could set learners the task of reading the relevant section of the e-book prior to class.
-Then, lesson time can be spent opening discussions around the subject and clarifying misconceptions; you have more valuable time in lessons to teach effectively, and learners to become more independent.
+Rather than spending lesson time teaching a subject, try setting learners the task of reading the relevant section of the e-book prior to class.
+Then, lesson time can be spent opening valuable discussions around the subject and clarifying misconceptions.
+Lesson time becomes more valuable and learners become more independent.